-Once we have your credit reports, we then dispute the questionable items to the credit reporting agencies, and creditors/lenders on your behalf.
+Once we have your credit reports, we dispute the questionable items to the credit reporting agencies and creditors/lenders on your behalf.
 Any information the agencies or creditors cannot verify is to be removed.
 Any dispute not responded to within the allowed response time is to be removed.

-Probably sounds easy, but if you ask someone who has attempted to dispute their own credit, they will tell you it’s actually not.
+Probably sounds easy, but if you ask someone who has attempted to dispute their own credit, they will tell you it’s not.
 According to federal law, the credit agencies can ignore your dispute under a variety of conditions.
-A large percentage of dispute letters sent directly from consumers are rejected under one credit agency pretext or another.
-Making it a very time consuming and frustrating task.
+A large percentage of dispute letters sent directly from consumers are rejected under one credit agency pretext or another, making it a very time-consuming and frustrating task.

 After we dispute your negative credit, a new copy of your credit report will be sent to your address showing any deletions or improvements.
-You will often know the changes prior to receiving mail via your progress portal provided by us..
+You will often know the changes prior to receiving mail via your KeyPoint progress portal.